 \section{Conclusion and Future Work}

-In this work, we proposed the first, to our best knowledge, a differentiable method called \nfo{} to address the automated feature engineering problem. \nfo{} leverages an encoder-predictor-decoder framework as feature optimizer, which maps features into the continuous vector space via the encoder, optimizes the embedding along the gradient direction induced by the predictor, and recovers better features from the optimized embedding by the decoder.
-Moreover, based on the feature optimizer, we proposed a feature evolution method to search for better features iteratively.
-The experimental results show that \nfo{} is effective on both regression and classification tasks and can outperform the existing state-of-the-art AutoFE methods in terms of both prediction performance and computational efficiency.
+In this work, we proposed \nfo{}, to the best of our knowledge, the first differentiable AutoFE method. \nfo{} leverages an encoder-predictor-decoder-based feature optimizer, which maps features into the continuous vector space via the encoder, optimizes the embedding along the gradient direction induced by the predictor, and recovers better features from the optimized embedding by the decoder.
+Moreover, based on the feature optimizer, we proposed a feature evolution framework to search for better features iteratively.
+Experimental results show that \nfo{} is effective on both classification and regression tasks and can outperform the existing AutoFE methods in terms of both prediction performance and computational efficiency.

-For future work, we plan to automatically search for transformations based on feature types.
-We also plan to propose AutoFE methods in semi-supervised learning scenarios.
+The transformation operations in \nfo{} are for numerical features.
+For future work, we plan to automatically search for transformations for different feature types (i.e., numerical and categorical).